Brigadier General Henry Knox

 Knox would go on to serve with distinction at the Battle of Trenton.
 Knox was commissioned a brigadier general in charge of all the American artillery for his performance at both Trenton and the subsequent victory at Princeton.
 Knox remained Chief of Artillery throughout the war.
 He also got involved in organizing and improving the structure of the entire Continental Army, as well as developing the industrial and technical base upon which artillery and armies rely.

 Knox was promoted to major general soon after the victory at Yorktown.
 At the end of the war, after Washington resigned his command, Knox briefly served as commander in chief of the American army.
-Knox went on to serve as Secretary of War and assisted Washington in surpressing Shay's Rebellion.
+Knox went on to serve as Secretary of War.

 In 1794, after 20 years public service, Knox resigned his position as Secretary of War.
 He returned to his estate in Maine and pursued several business ventures.
 He was barely able to stay one step ahead of his creditors.
 He died unexpectedly in 1806 from what modern historians believe was a burst appendix.